heasm66/mdlzork/mdlzork_810722/README.md

 To fix this add this line after line 414 in act2.mud to make save/restore work during balloon ride:
 	<COND (.BINF <SET BINF <SETG BINF!-FLAG <1 <OCONTENTS .CONT>>>>)> ;"Rebind BINF to OBJ burning in receptacle."

-Change line 396 in dung.mud to fix typo:
-	Fovnder --> Founder

 Changed more typos in dung.mud:
 	Line 164, 572 & 2028: Removed double-space in sentence.
 	Line 424: Added "." at end of sentence.